Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 Immediately after you destroyed the generator, go south-west to exit the area.
 Go south, then west and take the elevator that takes you back to the entrance of the area.
 Get to the lab by going north and avoid all the traps and enemies in the area.
 Soul Spin the heads that come out of the Guillotine on top of the stairs to send them back at them rather than just attacking it.

 You can easily dodge the boulders with the dodge trick with the right timing.
 If you are unable to do so, after jumping to the first spiral, if you continue to climb you won't need to jump the next spiral.
 Continue a bit and hid into the door nearby to avoid the incoming boulder.
 After that, jump the spirals and wait inside the doors to avoid the boulders.
-Some of them are blocked by wooden planks that can be destroyed with a Fire Blast.
+Some of them are blocked by wooden planks that can be destroyed quickly with a Fire Bomb.

 After reaching Lock on top of the ramp, get into the elevator.
 </details>